warengonzaga/wifi-passview/README.md

 netsh wlan show profiles
 ```

+When you use this tool, you are able to extract the WiFi passwords stored on the target machine in just a seconds.

+## Features

+This simple tool offers you the following features...

+* Extract all available WiFi passwords stored in the target machine and can be done in just a seconds.
+* Extract password from specific target SSID.
+* Save extracted passwords.
+* Additional options.
+* No manual reading of **``Key Content``**, the tool will do that for you!
+* Single file batch program.
+* Customizable.

 ## Usage

 Download the repository and look for **``"wifi-passview-vX.X.X.bat"``** file and open it and run as administrator.
 All you have to do is to follow the on-screen instructions.